autosome-ru/human_legnet/README.md

 However, if a sequence size  differs from 230 significantly, the resulting performance will be likely rather low.
 Also, due to the per-batch prediction, it is impossible to predict scores for sequences of different sizes if the batch size is not equal to 1.

+# License

+MRPA-LegNet and the original LegNet are distributed under MIT License.